 I used multiple values within the same color group to shade, rather than relying solely on pressure.
 For reds, I used Crimson Red, Carmine Red, Blush Pink, and Deco Pink (adding Tuscan Red for the large petals), and for greens, I used Olive Green, Apple Green, Chartreuse, and Yellow Chartreuse.

 5. Use Solvents

-If you have watercolor pencils, just choose a watercolor pencil with a similar texture to your other colored pencils.
-My examples are all in Prismacolor Premier.
-If you don’t have any watersolubles, many different solvents can work with colored pencils.
+If you possess watercolor pencils, select one with a texture that is comparable to your other colored pencils.
+I have used Prismacolor Premier as an example.
+If you don’t have any water-soluble pencils, various solvents can still be used with colored pencils.